clintecker/python-googleanalytics/USAGE.md

 Google specifies all these with `ga:` prepended to each dimension or metric.
 Right now I require you don't specify the `ga:` part.
 What I mean is that when you want `ga:pagePath` you pass in `pagePath`.
 Leave off the `ga:` for now.

+`get_data()` has three required arguments.
+You must provide start and end dates as the first two positional arguments, respectively, and they can be either `datetime.datetime` or `datetime.date` objects.
+These dates bound the time frame for the data you request.
+If you only want data for a single day, the start and end dates should be identical (the end date is inclusive).  `metrics` is the only other required argument and can be passed as the third positional argument or as a keyword argument.
+However, it must be a list containing at least one valid metric to form a proper request.

-In addition to dimensions and metrics you can specify sorting and filtering parameters, both optional.  *Definitely required* though are lower and upper bounds to the time frame you wish to gather data from.
-These can be `datetime.datetime` or `datetime.date` objects.
+In addition to dimensions and metrics you can specify sorting and filtering parameters, both optional.

 Here's a really basic call:

 <pre>
 >>> from googleanalytics import Connection